microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/README.md

    [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2FCustomer-Service-Conversational-Insights-with-Azure-OpenAI-Services%2Fmaster%2Finfrastructure%2FARM%2Fdeployment-template.json)

-1. Most fields will have a default name set already.
+2. Most fields will have a default name set already.
 You will need to update the following settings:
+    Azure OpenAI related fields:

     -   OPENAI_API_BASE - the endpoint to your openai resource